-I am a researcher at OneSpan (formerly known as VASCO Data Security) based in the Innovation Centre in Cambridge, UK.
+I am a research scientist at OneSpan (formerly known as VASCO Data Security) based at their Innovation Centre in Cambridge, UK.
 I am leading work that researches and creates innovative new technologies and discovers how people will use them.
 My current research interests are generally focused on new models and technologies for digital identity and their resulting challenges such as privacy.
 More specificially I'm interested in distributed ledger technology and its application to decentralized identity, and two-factor authentication (e.g. FIDO U2F).

 My expertise is situated at the intersection of human-computer interaction and information privacy and security.
 My work has generated over 25 scientific publications, 3 patents, and been featured in international news media and online blogs.